-Have you ever wondered what the best gluten free flours are and which recipes these blends work best in?
+Have you ever wondered what the best gluten free flour blends are and which recipes these blends work best in?
 Baking with gluten free flour is like a chemistry project; each blend can behave differently in a recipe.
 Read on as I try to demystify gluten free flours.

 As I write this, I realize there are so many gluten free flours and blends on the market.
 Each varies by grain and starch content ratios, as well as ingredients.
 Because of this, I will include several flour blends under each category.
 The blends that I list are blends I have tested.
-There are probably dozens of blends I haven’t tested.
+Please know there are probably dozens of blends I haven’t tested due to availability and country the blend is available in.

 If you have great luck with a gluten free flour that I didn’t mention, feel free to comment below.
 I would love to learn about more flour blends!